Eulogy for Eulachon? Part 1

 Page 1 of 3

 The First Nations' staple that helped coastal peoples survive over the centuries has been hit by rapidly decreasing populations.
-A biologist says research funds are urgently required to explore the eulachon.
+A biologist says research funds are urgently needed to enable further study of the eulachon.

 by Adam Lewis,1 special toThe Vancouver [B.C.]
 Sun